longwave/p3/readme.txt

 = 3.1.0 =
 * Add Reddit and Digg to the "Social Links" page.
 Display icons in main menu if available.

-= 3.0.3 =
-* Option to display videos randomly in the [YouTube widget](https://support.pipdig.co/articles/wordpress-youtube-widget/).

 = 3.0 =
 * Option to change size of the icons in the [Social Sidebar](https://support.pipdig.co/articles/wordpress-social-sidebar/).